 Column ‘Sales.SalesOrderHeader.ShipDate’ is invalid in the HAVING clause because it is not contained in either an aggregate function or the GROUP BY clause.

 Well, that’s it!
 Very simple.
 With SQL Server there are always multiple solution to a single problem.
-Is there any other solution available to the problem stated?
+Are there any other solution available to the problem stated?
 Please share in the comment.

 Reference: Pinal Dave (http://blog.sqlauthority.com)